sorz/assignment-huffman/README.md

-# assignmnet-huffman
+# assignment-huffman
-My work of assignmnet on *Multimedia Applications Development* course.
+My work of assignment on *Multimedia Applications Development* course.

 ## Question
 > Q2.
 Using java, implement the Huffman algorithm for encoding (`Encoder.java`)